jerm-jerm/quartz/content/DND Mystrala/3 Journal Entries/Entry 12.md

 At dawn, he stirred.
 His gaze lingered on me for too long, almost reverent.
 He spoke of the last mission of Block 233, dispatched to the Founder’s vault to dismantle its defenses.
 He showed me, in a vision, the chrysalis that housed the Founder: a shell of celestial alloy entwined with clockwork.
 When the constructs guarding it awoke, they tore through his chest.

 From that mission they learned too much.
-The Founder, he said, was no deity enthroned but a prisoner of his own design.
-The Directorate had hollowed the FETC from within.
+He claimed the Founder was not a deity enthroned, but a prisoner of his own creation.
+The Directorate has hollowed the FETC from within.
 The Manuals of Ascension for over 200 Fiscals were filled with contradiction and the people have been forsaken.

 Valantis and his followers now suggest the binding the Empire beneath Xalithea’s banner instead.
 Serraux spoke her name as one born in Conscriptus, laced with devotion.
 He pressed into my hand the token that had shown me his vision.